 Do you want to know what to pack for winter Europe?
 Well, trust me, not a lot of people know how to dress for winter either, and you’re not the only one!

 I was one myself until one damn cold day I decided I’ve had enough of this cold and decided to chuck away my cheap winter jackets and invest in proper winter clothing that will keep me warm even if I spend the whole day outside.

-You have to remember that during winter season anywhere in the world, the problem is often not the weather itself but the person because nothing is too cold unless you’re wearing the proper clothing!
+You have to remember that during the winter season anywhere in the world, the problem is often not the weather itself but the person because nothing is too cold unless you’re wearing the proper clothing!

 Note that if you’re traveling in winter, you must have a good sturdy backpack to travel in Europe around this time of the year!
 Winter gears are heavy and bulky so you’ll need a proper one to carry all of your belongings.

 Here’s a list of what to pack for winter in Europe – the essentials!
 You can get the packing list in your email if you sign up below: